JayRothenberger/BiLevelCache/README.md

                         disk_cache_path=path
                         )

-# This is an indexed dataset that can be used like any other in pytorch with a dataloader
+# This is a dataset that can be used like any other in pytorch with a dataloader.
 # We can even use multiple workers.
 The cache is thread-safe.
 loader_kwargs = {'batch_size': 4,
                     'num_workers': 2,